 Later that evening I decided to log on to the computer and respond to a few pending emails.
 Upon opening my account found, to my surprise, several emails from “Bob”, the gentleman who bought our humidifier.
 Was he ok, I thought?
 Was something wrong with the humidifier (though I checked if it worked and it did just fine)?
 Did he leave something at our house etc.?
 Concern and curiosity ran through my mind as I clicked his first email.

 Leviticus 18:22 “Thou shalt not lie with mankind, as with womankind; it is abomination” was his first email followed by a lecture about Gods word and how His word does not change.
 I scanned his very long and drawn out interpretations of the five presumed anti-gay verses and clicked delete.
 The next email started with Romans 1:27 “And likewise also the men, leaving the natural use of women….”
-His almost four-page email went on and on and of course ended with his personal opinion on exactly why God destroyed Sodom and Gomorrah.
-Apparently, during his visit, Bob noticed that our household’s marriage dynamic were that of same gender spouses and he had to make it his mission and duty to inform us that we were spiritually in wrong standing.
+His almost four-page email went on and on and of course, ended with his personal opinion on exactly why God destroyed Sodom and Gomorrah.
+Apparently, during his visit, Bob noticed that we were a two-dad family and he had to make it his mission and duty to inform us that we were spiritually in wrong standing.
 I pondered, for a moment, about responding with a litany of Bible verses (starting with Ezekiel 16:49 which negates the Sodom and Gomorrah gay theory) however due to my pending emails and demanding toddler, I simply thanked him for his time and for sharing his interpretation of the sacred text.